Valeron123/10Apps/README.md

 # 10Apps

-This repository will contact 10 applications
+This repository will contain 10 applications